ibm-cloud-docs/transit-gateway/changing-config.md

 #### Example Request
 {: #change-configuration-api-request-example}

-This example illustrates changing your configuration using the API:
+This example illustrates changing your configuration with the API:

 ```sh
 PATCH /transit_gateways/{id}